Millie Jackson: Career

 Jackson has frequently appeared on "worst ever" lists for her album covers.
 E.S.P.
 (Extra Sexual Persuasion) features Jackson peering into a crystal ball that accentuates her cleavage; Back to the S**t! depicts Jackson sitting on a toilet where it is implied she is defecating.

 Jackson now runs her own record label, Weird Wreckuds.
 After a lengthy hiatus from recording, she released her 2001 album, Not for Church Folk, which marked a return to her style with an Urban contemporary sound.
 The album features the singles "Butt-A-Cize" and "Leave Me Alone".
-The album also features a collaboration with rapper Da Brat on the song "In My Life."
+The album also features a collaboration with rapper Da Brat on the song "In My Life".
 Jackson had her own radio show in Dallas, Texas for 13 years.
 Broadcasting via remote from her home in Atlanta, Georgia, Jackson worked in afternoon drive-time from 3–6 pm on KKDA 730 AM, until January 6, 2012.

 In 2006, five of Jackson's best-selling albums – Millie Jackson (1972), It Hurts So Good (1973), Caught Up (1974), Still Caught Up (1975), and Feelin' Bitchy (1977) – were digitally remastered and released on CD with bonus tracks.
 All of Jackson's Spring Records-era albums are available from Ace Records in the UK.
 An Imitation of Love was re-issued on CD in 2013 by the Funkytowngrooves label in a remastered, expanded edition.
 Other albums released on the Jive and Ichiban labels remain out of print, though some of those songs appear on compilation CDs.
 On February 6, 2012, the documentary, Unsung – The Story of Mildred 'Millie' Jackson aired on the TV One network.
 Jackson performed at Washington, D.C.'s historic Howard Theatre on August 3, 2012, and at B.B.
 King's Blues Club in New York on August 4, 2012.
-On June 6, 2015 Jackson was inducted into the Official Rhythm & Blues Music Hall of Fame in Clarksdale, Mississippi.
+On June 6, 2015, Jackson was inducted into the Official Rhythm & Blues Music Hall of Fame in Clarksdale, Mississippi.

 Personal life

-Jackson has two children: Keisha Jackson, also a singer (born in 1965) and son Jerroll Levert Jackson (born in 1976 or 1977).
+Jackson has two children: singer Keisha Jackson, and a son.
 Jackson was married for a period of eight months to Victor Davis.
-Jackson is not related to the Jackson family of singers and musicians from Gary, Indiana.